Within my time at GQ, I led a wide range of challenging projects that resulted in significant audience and revenue growth.

 A big goal for GQ starting in late 2015 was to increase our newsletter distribution list, as well as to create various newsletters that are more target towards certain users.

-Bring our newsletter system into our internal CMS, distributing the code and the product to all other Condé Nast brands and allowing for a more seamless and faster production process than before.
+By bringing our newsletter system into our internal CMS, distributing the code and the product to all other Condé Nast brands became possible and allowed for a more seamless and faster production process than before.

 A lot of learnings about newsletter growth came out of this project.
 On a positive note, bringing the newsletter creation process from our old system into our new CMS saved us over 45 minutes a day in production time (almost 1,750 hours a year).
 Our newsletters were smaller in size, ADA compliant, and worked great across all major devices, browsers and email clients.